Mexican Geological Survey

 The Mexican Geological Survey (Servicio Geológico Mexicano) is an agency of the Mexican government; its mission includes mapping and mining consultation.

 History

 The Mexican Geological Survey originated as the Directing Committee for Mexican Mineral Resource Research, established in 1944, which published bulletins on the exploration of mineral deposits.
 In 1949, the organization changed its name to the National Research Institute for Mineral Resources, and in 1955 it became the Non-Renewable Natural Resources Council.
-Twenty years after, in 1975, the agency became known as the Mexican Resources Council.
+Twenty years later, in 1975, the agency became known as the Mexican Resources Council.
 In 2005, the title was modified to its present listing as the Mexican Geological Survey.

-Regional Offices
+Regional offices

-The agency is divided into 7 regional offices.
+The agency is divided into seven regional offices.
 Each office serves one or more states as listed below: